CPM’s 2023 Research Base

 CPM infers from this research that…

-Problem-Based Learning supports students in authentically engaging in mathematics.
-Doing mathematics inherently requires struggle since problem solving only happens when the path to the solution is unclear.
-Problem-Based Learning is thus riskier for teachers than other forms of instruction because it requires putting students’ ideas at the center of instruction—including their uncertainties and misconceptions—rather than the de facto correct ideas of the teacher and the textbook.
+Problem-based learning supports students in authentically engaging in mathematics.
+Doing mathematics inherently requires struggle since problem-solving only happens when the path to the solution is unclear.
+Problem-based learning is thus riskier for teachers than other forms of instruction because it requires putting students’ ideas at the center of instruction—including their uncertainties and misconceptions—rather than the de facto correct ideas of the teacher and the textbook.
 Using heterogeneous grouping by randomly assigning students to teams can expose students to many different ideas, which then supports them in making decisions about which ideas to pursue.
-Though Problem-Based Learning may take more time than other ways of teaching, it pays off as students develop productive mathematics problem-solving dispositions that stick with them for life
+Though problem-based learning may take more time than other ways of teaching, it pays off as students develop productive mathematics problem-solving dispositions that stick with them for life.

 If Problem-Based Learning is important for mathematics learning, why is it not more widespread?